 Leader #5: Tristan Walker

 After garnering attention as the Head of Business Development at Foursquare, Tristan Walker has gone on to establish his own business, Walker & Company.
-The BIPOC-focused hair and beauty company has a mission to not only make health and beauty simple for everyone, but also inspire consumers.
+The BIPOC-focused hair and beauty company has a mission to not only make health and beauty simple for everyone but also inspire consumers.

 Walker has been recognized by both Fortune Magazine and Advertising Age as one of the 40 Under 40 Influential People, and as one of Black Enterprises’ 40 Next.
-Among his success, Walker is working to bring more diverse individuals into the business world through non-profits and conferences.
+Among his successes, Walker is working to bring more diverse individuals into the business world through non-profits and conferences.

 Dream Financial Planning Process ™

 Whether you're managing student loan debt, starting a family, or considering buying your first home, the DREAM Financial Planning Process™ is tailored to the unique needs of busy professionals in their 30s and 40s.
 This process focuses more on short-term goals while you grow and evolve in your personal and professional life.
-If you're looking for guidance on Financial Planning, optimizing employee benefits, budgeting, student loans, and managing your 401k or investments, we can help.
+So if you're looking for guidance on Financial Planning, optimizing employee benefits, budgeting, student loans, and managing your 401k or investments, we can help.

 With uncertainty surrounding the economic stability of our country, it's okay to have fears and anxieties surrounding your own savings and investments.
 The most productive course of action from here is to reach out to Dream Financial Planning (or whoever your trusted advisor might be) and discuss your options.
 It's easy to have knee-jerk reactions when it feels like the bottom is falling out, but it is imperative to make decisions using research-backed data and a level head.
 If you'd like a Complimentary Review and risk assessment of your investment portfolio, feel free to send me an e-mail.